SenseiBao/Lock-In-Web/README.md

 # React + Vite

 This is a work in progress card game called lock-in, specifically the website version.
-There is also a Java version that was developed before this Physical editions may be made later.
+There is also a Java version that was developed before this.
+Physical editions may be made later.
 Currently deployed using Varcel: https://lock-in-web-kappa.vercel.app/
 # Lock-In (Web Version)